albrow/zoom/README.md

 }
 ```

-When the above code is run, Zoom will create a database entry for each child, and give them a unique id.
+When the above code is run, Zoom will create a database entry for each child and give them a unique id.

 Again, Zoom does not support reflexivity.
-So if you wanted a Child to know about its Parent, you would have
+So if you wanted a child to know about its parent, you would have
 to set up and manage the relation manually.
 This might change in the future.

-Now when you retrieve a parent by id, it's Children attribute will automatically be populated.
+Now when you retrieve a parent by id, it's children attribute will automatically be populated.
 So getting
 the children again is straight forward.

 ``` go